symlex/symlex-docs/docs/framework/routing.md

 There are three router classes included in the core library.
 They configure the Symfony router component to perform the actual routing, so you can expect the same high performance.

-After routing a request to the appropriate controller action, the router subsequently renders the response to ease controller testing (actions never directly return JSON or HTML):
+After routing a request to the appropriate controller action, the router subsequently renders the response to ease controller testing:

 `Symlex\Router\Web\RestRouter` handles REST requests (JSON)